 They do all signing of documents through electronic methods via secure online services.

-The dividends you receive are net of, or after these fees.
+The dividends you receive are net of, or after this fee.

 While both Streitwise and Fundrise offer online real estate investment platforms, they each have their own unique features.